zerosack/courses/README.md

 # courses
-This is zerosack learning center courses repository which consist the chapter wise demo code files.
+This is Zerosack Learning Center Course Repository which contains chapter wise demo source code files for practices.